Apprenticeship Skills Coaches

 Halifax Shipyard is building six Arctic and Offshore Patrol Ships for the Royal Canadian Navy, to be followed by two AOPS variants for the Canadian Coast Guard under the National Shipbuilding Strategy.
 To date $2.58 billion has been spent on business services and investments in the AOPS program with a national supply chain of 317 businesses across Canada.

 With work well underway, our shipbuilders are hitting their stride with this new class of ship for the Royal Canadian Navy.
-Currently, Ship 1 and Ship 2 have been delivered, Ship 3 is already in the water preparing for Sea Trials, Ship 4 under construction in the Ultra Hall and Ship 5 is under construction in the Module Hall, and steel has been cut for Ship 6.
+Currently, Ship 1, Ship 2, and Ship 3 have been delivered, Ship 4 is under construction at Land Level, Ship 5 is under construction in the Module Hall, and steel has been cut for Ship 6.
 We are very well positioned for AOPS 7 & 8 for the Canadian Coast Guard.

 As a direct result of our trusted partnership with the Government of Canada, Irving Shipbuilding is reinvesting in projects that reach beyond our shipyard.
 We believe that it is not enough that the Canadian Surface Combatants serve and protect the Royal Canadian Navy.
 When we build in Canada, we invest in Canadians directly.